EXAMPLES OF USE

 The centre distance is 3745 m, the gradient is 12,3°.
 The belt runs at a speed of 5,5 m/s.

 It has the first gearless belt conveyor drive with two 3-phase current motors.
 Such cycloconverter-fed drives, offering advantages like high availability, reduced energy consumption and lower maintenance costs, have later been used for high-capacity conveyors at Los Pelambres and Antapaccay copper mines.
-Such drives are likely to be incorporated in the Chuquicamata underground project with St 10000 conveyor belts.

 Please also see video on Homepage.